 The RMP pane attempts to make it easier for users to attach RMP restrictions, using the aforementioned ontology, to their FOAF files.
 Users with editable FOAF files can use the Tabulator to identify a FOAF files as their identity.
-Once an identity has been established, users can host editable FOAF files on a Web-DAV servers and use SPARQL updates to create or edit the restrictions they place over their FOAF profiles.
+Once an identity has been established, users can host editable FOAF files on a WebDAV servers and use SPARQL updates to create or edit the restrictions they place over their FOAF profiles.
 The social pane also displays the RMP icons if restrictions are detected, similar to the RMP applications on the mainstream networks.
 An example social pane that would occur when browsing upon a FOAF file with the Tabulator is shown in Figure 5.

 In addition, a policy aware sidebar makes it easier to recognized protected data while browsing semantic information on the Tabulator.
 The sidebar detects instances of RMP restrictions or Creative Commons licenses as data is browsed and allows users to choose a color for each restriction or license.
 When users do so, any data that is protected by the restriction or license will be highlighted in that color, allowing users to instantly recognize the information that is protected under certain policies.
-An example of the the policy aware sidebar with the highlighting functionality is shown in Figure 6.
-TimBL's entire FOAF file is protected by a CC license so it appears in yellow and the sidebar shows the license found and allows the color to be customized.
+An example of the policy aware sidebar with the highlighting functionality is shown in Figure 6.